top of page

 By varying the texture or pile height of certain areas of the rug, manufacturers can create the illusion of color shifts and abrash-like patterns.

 It's important to note that while fake abrash might visually resemble the genuine variations found in handmade rugs, it lacks the historical and cultural significance associated with traditional rug-making techniques.
 Authentic abrash in handmade rugs is a natural outcome of the traditional dyeing and weaving processes, often reflecting the artisan's skill and the use of natural materials.
+In antique and vintage rugs foot traffic, vacuum cleaners, and UV light would bring up the beauty of abrash among these rugs.

-For consumers seeking an authentic and high-quality rug, it's essential to be aware of the differences between handmade rugs with genuine abrash and machine-made or printed rugs with simulated abrash.
-Understanding the rug's production process, materials used, and the reputation of the manufacturer or seller can help make informed purchasing decisions.
-For any rug services, vintage rug maintenance, or consultation please contact us.
-We will be happy to assist you with your rug services.
+For consumers seeking an authentic and high-quality antique persian rugs, it's essential to be aware of the differences between handmade rugs with genuine abrash and machine-made or printed rugs with simulated abrash.
+Knowing how rugs are made, what they're made of, and the manufacturer's reputation can help you make smart buying choices.

-SoCal Rug Masters Orange County
+SoCal Rug Masters Orange County, Irvine, San Juan Capistrano, Newport Beach

-SoCal Rug Masters Los Angeles County
+SoCal Rug Masters Los Angeles County, Beverly Hills, West Hollywood, Sherman Oaks

-SoCal Rug Masters Riverside County
+SoCal Rug Masters Riverside County, Redlands, Riverside

 SoCal Rug Masters San Diego County